willstepp/writings/hunger/hunger-01.md

   Ayita spit at his feet and stormed off into the house.
 From the porch his mother had heard the entire thing and her head was bowed, sobbing into her hand.
 Mika stood there for a few minutes, unsure what to say, and then left.
   He walked through the village center.
 There were children playing on the path.
 As he went by they mocked him behind his back and threw little rocks at his heels, causing him to stumble.
 He ignored them and went outside the gates.
 He walked the path among the pines and oaks.
    Mika came to the small pond where he and Leoti sometimes watched the sunrise together.
 She was there.
 Next to her was Mohe.
 They sat on the log holding hands and smiling about something.
 It was too late for him to change course so he continued walking by.
 As he approached they both looked up.
 Caught unaware, they blushed.
 On their faces was a dazed expression.
 As if they had just been awoken from a lovely dream.
 They exchanged knowing glances and turned to Mika.
   His neck grew hot.
 He started to tremble and did not know what to say to either of them.
 He smiled and nodded.
 They returned his smile.
 Then he waved and continued walking along the path.
 A little ways down he looked back and saw Leoti was watching him over her shoulder.
-In her eyes was a confession that broke his heart. *He was here and you were not.*
+In her sad gaze a confession that broke his heart. *He was here and not you.*
   Just as the sun went down he arrived back at the homestead.
 He went inside and prepared dinner.
 He ate deer jerky in the empty house, the twilight darkening into night.
 He lit a candle and focused his eyes on it.
 Somehow the thought of being alone at home was unbearable in the night.
 In the day it was not so bad.
 But now a feeling of loneliness came over him, a feeling of panic.
 The stillness in the room was like a tomb.
 He began to cry.
 He cried like he had not since the seven days of mourning.
   “Father,” he whispered, “tell me what to do, for I am truly lost.”
   It did him good to speak like that.
 A part of him wanted the spirit of his father to visit him.
 Like in a story.
 He would ask him what to do.
 There seemed no good path.
 Every path led to unhappiness, loneliness.
 He imagined the spirit  of his father like a mist in the same room, illuminated from within.
 He would ask him why he must water the tree.
 If only he would appear.
 But then, he knew such things did not happen in real life.
 Only in stories did they happen.